advance100/doc_webpack/hot-code-replacement-with-webpack.md

 Wolla...
 The background updates but without full page refresh.
 Text and selection in the input box should stay.

 Read more about how to write you own hot replacement (management) code: [[hot code replacement]]

+Check the [example-app](http://webpack.github.io/example-app/) for a demo without coding